The Hole Idea: Plot

-Production and Reception
+Production and reception

 The Hole Idea was the first short Robert McKimson directed following Warner Bros.
-Cartoon's brief shutdown in 1953.
+Cartoons' brief shutdown in 1953.
 McKimson has begun work on the cartoon early that year, just before his unit was disbanded two months before the entire studio was closed that June.
 While he was able to convince Warner Bros. to bring back his unit after the studio reopened, the lack of needed funds prevented him from retrieving his animators who were at this point scattered across the industry.
 McKimson served as the sole animator for the short aside from layout and background work by Richard H. Thomas.

 While producer Edward Selzer refused to put up the short for consideration of an Academy Award, McKimson has said that his colleagues, Chuck Jones and Friz Freleng, praised the film.
 The cartoon would however win an award from the University of Wisconsin, as it was the only one that entered the category for best short subjects of that year.

+Home media

+The Hole Idea is available on disc 4 of the Looney Tunes Golden Collection: Volume 6 DVD set.